Home > FAQ's > Double-Dipping? Are Kids with Disabilities Barred from Title I Reading Programs?

 plans are public records.

 No Child Left Behind: What Educators, Principals & Administrators Need to Know.
-Sue Whitney Heath, co-author of Wrightslaw: No Child Left Behind, describes requirements about educating teachers and paraprofessionals, school and school district report cards, and annual testing of math and reading skills.
+Sue Whitney, co-author of Wrightslaw: No Child Left Behind, describes requirements about educating teachers and paraprofessionals, school and school district report cards, and annual testing of math and reading skills.
 What Educators Need to Know is also available as a printer-friendly version for distribution.

 A Parent's Guide to No Child Left Behind.
 Sue Whitney describes new requirements for teachers and paraprofessionals, school and school district report cards, annual testing in math and reading.
 Learn about new options for parents, including transfers from failing schools and free supplemental services - tutoring, after-school programs and summer school.
 Printer-friendly version of A Parent's Guide to No Child Left Behind to distribute.